neorv32 logo

 2. The NEORV32 port for LiteX uses GHDL and yosys for converting the VHDL files via the GHDL-yosys-plugin.
 You can download prebuilt packages for example from https://github.com/YosysHQ/fpga-toolchain, which is _no longer maintained.
 It is superdesed by https://github.com/YosysHQ/fpga-toolchain.

-3. EXPERIMENTAL: GHDL provides a synthesis options, which converts a VHDL setup into a plain-Verilog netlist module (not tested on LiteX yet).
+3. EXPERIMENTAL: GHDL provides a synthesis options, which converts a VHDL setup into a plain-Verilog module (not tested on LiteX yet).
 Check out neorv32-verilog for more information.

 GHDL-yosys Plugin